On the parameterized complexity of computing tree-partitions: Approximation algorithm for tree-partition-width

 \begin{claim} If $H$ is the $b$-reduction of $G$, $\tpw(G) \leq k$, and $B$ is one of its 2-connected components, then the maximum degree in $B$ is $O(bk^2)$. \end{claim}

 \begin{proof} Consider $u$ a vertex achieving maximum degree in $B$.
 By definition of $B$, $B-u$ is connected.
-We denote by $N$ the neighbourhood of $u$ in $B$.
+We denote by $N$ the neighborhood of $u$ in $B$.
 Let $T$ be a spanning tree of $B-u$.
-We iteratively remove leaves that are not in $N$, and contract edges with an endpoint of degree $2$ that is not in $N$.
+We iteratively remove leaves that are not in $N$.
 This produces the reduced tree $T'$.
-The maximum degree in this tree is $b-1$ as the set of edges incident to a given vertex can be extended to disjoint paths leading to vertices in $N$.
+The maximum degree in this tree is $b-1$ as the set of edges incident to a given vertex can be extended to disjoint paths leading to vertices in $N$, hence leading to $u$.
+Since $H$ is a $b$-reduction, the number of disjoint paths between two vertices must be less than $b$.

-We call the number of vertices in the component of $G^b$ associated to a vertex $v$ of H the weight of $v$ and denote it $|v|$.

-Clearly the neighbours of $u$ must be either in the same bag as $u$ or in a neighbouring bag.
-Since the bag of $u$ will be a separator of vertices that are in distinct neighbouring bags, in particular, it splits the graph into several components each containing neighbours of $u$ of total weight at most $k$.
+Clearly the neighbors of $u$ must be either in the same bag as $u$ or in a neighboring bag.
+Since the bag of $u$ will be a separator of vertices that are in distinct neighboring bags, in particular, it splits the graph into several components each containing at most $k$ neighbors of $u$.

-There must exist a subset of vertices of $T'$ of size at most $k-|u|$ whose removal splits $T'$ in components containing vertices of $N$ of total weight at most $k$.
+There must exist a subset of vertices of $T'$ of size at most $k-1$ whose removal splits $T'$ in components containing vertices of $N$ of total weight at most $k$.
 Since the degree of a vertex of $T'$ is at most $b-1$, removing one of its vertices adds at most $b-2$ new components.
-Hence, after removing $k-|U| \leq k - 1$ vertices, there are at most $1+(k-1)(b-2)$ components.
+Hence, after removing $k - 1$ vertices, there are at most $1+(k-1)(b-2)$ components.
 We conclude that $|N| \leq k(1 + (k-1)(b-2))$.
 Since $u$ had maximum degree in $B$, we conclude. \end{proof}

 In \cite{Wood09}, Wood shows the following lemma.

 \begin{lemma} Let $\alpha = 1 + 1/\sqrt{2}$ and $\gamma = 1 +\sqrt{2}$.
 Let $G$ be a graph with treewidth at most $k \geq 1$ and maximum degree at most $\Delta \geq 1$.
 Then $G$ has tree-partition-width $\tpw(G) \leq \gamma (k+1) (3\gamma\Delta -1)$.